Fries, noodles, dumplings and churros on the hope – your ticket to hospitality successfedproducts-admin

 Restaurants, cafes and bars aren’t the cheapest to establish – surprise, surprise…

 But there’s hope for the foodies yet.
-Mobile food businesses, or food trucks as they’re better known, can be a good steppingstone towards that dream of owning a restaurant or café.
+Mobile food businesses, or food trucks as they’re better known, can be a good stepping stone toward that dream of owning a restaurant or café.

 It costs between $5,000 – $7,000 to equip a food trailer with fryers, a pasta cooker, a griddle and under-bench refrigeration.
 A food truck outdoor mobile kitchen set-up will cost you between $30,000 – $40,000 – that’s plus the cost of building a trailer and getting it sign-written, so it’s definitely a viable option.

-Along with night markets, outdoor dining through farmers markets, functions, expos and agricultural shows are booming in popularity.
-There are so many opportunities in the food truck business, and the beauty of catering at other people’s functions is that the organisers will complete the required consents.
+Along with night markets, outdoor dining through farmers’ markets, functions, expos, and agricultural shows are booming in popularity.
+There are so many opportunities in the food truck business, and the beauty of catering at other people’s functions is that the organisers will complete the required consent.

 While it may seem like an easier option, it is still important to do the right research and plan carefully, especially because the competition will only get tougher.
 So, here are some things to consider in the food-truck business:

 1. Should you stay or should you go?

 A mobile kitchen isn’t necessarily mobile.
 You can choose to travel from event to event or remain in one location.
 The first decision is about just how mobile you want to be – obviously, both have their pros and cons.
 For example, some restaurants I’ve seen have set up kitchens in a mobile containers to maximise seating capacity, while others make food and distribute it through Uber Eats.

 2. What to eat and what not?

 Research your food choices.
 Just because nobody is making a certain dish doesn’t mean there’s a gap in the market.
 It may simply be a less popular food choice – it’s always better to go with what people know and understand because most mobile kitchen consumers are not adventurous foodies.